ranranrunforit/Infrastructure-Security/README.md

 | ML supply-chain security | [Secure ML CI/CD Pipeline](/Secure%20ML%20CICD%20Pipeline) |
 | Detection and incident response | [Security Operations Center for ML](/Security%20Operations%20Center%20for%20ML) |

-## Notes

-- The main README summarizes the current subfolder READMEs and does not replace the detailed project documentation.
-- Some projects are lightweight reference implementations rather than full production platform installers.
-- Optional dependencies are project-specific; check each subfolder README before running its code or manifests.